 October 27, 2017

 The Chairman of the Occupational Disease Working Group for Noise with the Intrastructure Health and Safety Association addresses the importance of addressing noise in the workplace in a 14 minute clip from the presentation.

 A Different Approach to Solving Health and Safety Concerns

 This information is based on materials produced by Jacques Malchaire (Belgium).

 SOBANE is an acronym for: Screening • OBservation • ANalysis • Expertise.

 It represents an approach to solve the workplace health and safety problem which stresses providing an appropriate level of expertise.
 Malchaire estimates that up to 80% of concerns can be addressed in the Screening and Observation stages.

 Screening is the shop-floor level where workers and supervisor recognize hazards and deal with them directly.

-OBservation is the next level up, where simple assessment tools are used to evaluate the seriousness of the hazard and make recommendations for improvement – the Health & Safety Committee/ Representative and coordinator level of expertise (a few hours of training with practical experience).
+OBservation is when simple assessment tools are used to evaluate the seriousness of the hazard and make recommendations for improvement.
+This is the Health & Safety Committee/ Representative level of expertise (a few hours of training with practical experience).

 The Analysis level implies specialists with formal training in occupational hygiene and/or ergonomics.